shalva97/questions/README.md

 - what are Intents in android?
 - Baseline Profiles
 - Bundle limitations
+- how Android keeps ViewModel instances?
+- how much RAM can app use
+- AOT vs JIT
+- dalvik vs art
 ### XML views
 - How would you optimise RecyclerView?
+- how XML layout gets parsed and drawn
+- GPU Overdraws
 ### Jetpack Compose
 - Modifiers, custom Modifiers
 - states, derivedstateOf